quantling/pyndl/doc/source/examples.rst

 ===============

 The lexical example illustrates the Rescorla-Wagner equations [1]_.
-This example is taken from Baayen, Milin, Đurđević, Hendrix & Marelli [2]_.
+This example is taken from Baayen, Milin, Đurđević, Hendrix and Marelli [2]_.

 Premises
 --------